 Christmas markets come no better than the Christkindlmarkt which dominates the Old Town.
 This is the spot for browsing the Christmas decorations, handmade wooden toys and trinkets, and sampling gingerbread and mulled wine.

 For the best views of the city dressed in all her festive glory why not catch the funicular to Hohensalzburg Fortress – where you can enjoy a Christmas concert and dinner – or enjoy a horse and carriage ride around the Old Town?
+It’s a truly romantic way to enjoy Christmas in Salzburg.

 If you’re keen to try ice skating, a rink is built in Mozart Square and at nearby Hellbrunn Palace, there’s a special Christmas Post Office where kids can post their own letter to St. Nicholas.